vortique/cliexplorer/README.md

 ## License

-This project licensed under This project is licensed under the [GPL v3.0](LICENSE.txt) license..
+This project licensed under This project is licensed under the [GPL v3.0](LICENSE.txt) license.